 Moving forward, LPP will continue to operate as a pension services business, ensuring that on-going 'business as usual' resilience is implemented.
-As well as operational resilience, LPP will focus on technology innovation and new partnership opportunities which support LPP's financial targets.
+As well as operational resilience, LPP will focus on technology in a graph of the parties of the services o partnership opportunities which support LPP's financial targets.